samal/vibe-gov/README.md

-# LineageNexus - Data Governance & Lineage Platform
+# vibeGov - Data Governance & Lineage Platform

-A scalable, enterprise-grade Node.js application for end-to-end data governance and lineage tracking.
-LineageNexus serves as a central source of truth for an organization's data assets, providing a clear, visual map of the data journey across disparate systems.
+A scalable, enterprise-grade Node.js application for end-to-end data governance and lineage tracking. vibeGov serves as a central source of truth for an organization's data assets, providing a clear, visual map of the data journey across disparate systems.

 ## 🏗️ Architecture Overview

-LineageNexus employs a microservices architecture with the following components:
+vibeGov employs a microservices architecture with the following components:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐